-Interfraternity Conference; Division of Athletics rules/policies; and/or policies and procedures of external affiliate organizations/groups.
-All conditions described by the State of Ohio's Hazing laws as set forth in section 2307.44 and 2903.31 of the Ohio Revised Code (http://codes. ohio.gov/orc/2903.31) also constitute violations of the Universities hazing policy.
-All acts of hazing, both on- and off-campus by an organization, group or any of its members, are strictly forbidden.
+- Any activity that causes mental, emotional, or physical distress, which ridicules, degrades, embarrasses, leads to confusion or frustration, causes discomfort, or jeopardizes the health, welfare, and safety of an individual or group. - Students may not imply that a person would be shunned, removed, or not initiated for failing to participate in any form of hazing. - Any act that violates University policy; Student Involvement policies for recognized student organizations, groups and/or sports clubs; local/state/federal law; a student organization's charter/constitution/by-laws; constitution/by-laws of the National Panhellenic Conference or North American Interfraternity Conference; Division of Athletics rules/policies; and/or policies and procedures of external affiliated organizations/groups. - All conditions described by the State of Ohio's Hazing laws as set forth in section 2307.44, 2903.31 and amended sections of 2903.31 to include Collin's Law, of the Ohio Revised Code (http://codes.ohio.gove/orc/2903.31), also constitute violations of the University's hazing policy. - All acts of hazing, both on- and off-campus by an organization, groups, and/or individuals are strictly forbidden.
 A violation of this policy may exist irrespective of any alleged voluntary or consensual participation in the activity by the person(s) being abused.
-Please see the Hazing Prevention Resource Guide for more information including examples and how to report.
+Please see the Policy at the end of this handbook for more information including examples and how to report.